luke-h1/airbnb-clone/README.md

 * Ensure you have Node / NPM installed.
 * Ensure you have postgres setup and create a blank DB called `airbnb-clone`.
 * This project only supports Mac / Linux.
 Any issues on Windows and you're on your own.
+* Ensure your postgres user has superuser access

 ### Backend:
 * Install postgres